Starship lands in the ocean with its engines firing for the first time, bringing Elon Musk one step closer to Mars

 Then, of course, there are Elon Musk's Mars ambitions.
 Starship is the vehicle that's supposed to build his city on the red planet, with a population of 1 million people.

-"No rocket before this has had the potential to extend life to another planet," Musk, who founded SpaceX in 2002 for this very purpose, said in a speech standing before Starship at the company's Texas facilities in April.
+"No rocket before this has had the potential to extend life to another planet," Musk, who founded SpaceX in 2002 for this very purpose, said in April, standing before Starship at the company's Texas facilities.

 Starship's 4th flight to space

-The giant launch system, standing taller than the Statue of Liberty, fired its Raptor engines and roared past its Texas launchpad on Thursday morning.
+The giant launch system, standing taller than the Statue of Liberty, fired its Raptor engines and roared past its launchpad in Texas on Thursday morning.

 The launch wasn't perfect — one engine failed to light.
 But the rocket still worked.

-Just like on its last flight in March, the rocket's Super Heavy booster separated from the Starship rocket-ship high above Earth, allowing the winged spacecraft to continue into space.
+Just as it did on its flight in March, the rocket's Super Heavy booster separated from the Starship rocket ship high above Earth, allowing the winged spacecraft to continue into space.

 The booster fell back to Earth, practiced firing its engines to lower itself as if it were landing on solid ground, and splash-landed in the Gulf of Mexico.